haldokan/JavaEdge/JavaEdge/README.md

-The purpose of the Java code in this module is to present and understand and issues involved in designing algorithms.
-Some code it
+The purpose of the Java code in this module is to present and understand the issues involved in designing algorithms.
+Some code is
 Just learning libs an apis by example.

 Rough run-down: